Nimble shows you the contact; Fasrad does the follow-up — drafts the email, books the call, and logs it without you opening the record.

 Two ways.
 Event triggers fire on new email or a captured lead, so a reply or fresh contact gets handled the moment it arrives.
 Scheduled tasks — set in plain language — chase quiet relationships on a cadence.
 You review drafts and logged interactions rather than working a reminder queue.

 Yes.
 It checks your real Google Calendar availability, proposes times in the reply, books the event when the other side confirms, and builds a prep brief from past email.
-What it does not do is join the call, transcribe audio, or dial a phone — it works the text, not the live conversation.
+It can also work the phone — Fasrad runs a voice agent that answers calls, and with its phone API can place outbound calls too — so booking isn't limited to text when you want the live channel.

 $49/month or $490/year — cancel anytime.
 Setup takes about four minutes — connect a Google account and it has its inbox and calendar.
 Fasrad is in public beta.